nodeshift/nodejs-reference-architecture/docs/development/serverless.md

 #### Challenges

 There are some challenges when deciding to use functions.
 The first is that there is no standard.
 The way a function needs to be created and what data is available in the function signature, is based on the vendor that the function is being created for.
-While not a standard, the [CloudEvents specification](https://github.com/cloudevents/spec) is trying to standardize the payload that is sent.
+While not a standard for how functions should be created, the [CloudEvents specification](https://github.com/cloudevents/spec) is trying to standardize the payload that is sent.

 Second is the local development and debugging experience.
+This can be challenging for a couple of reasons.

 There are tools that exist to help with this experience, such as the [faas-js-runtime](https://www.npmjs.com/package/faas-js-runtime), but again, this is based on a specific vendor.

 ### Serverless Platforms